 Speaking of gendered gifts, here’s a great gift guide example for those with a male Valentine.
 It includes a bunch of items you can shop right away without having to go to the online store and go insane from the decision fatigue trying to pick an option from a long list — that’s what we call customer care!

 What if you’re promoting a grocery store or a food brand on Valentine’s Day?
-Take inspiration from Momofuku — give a fun selection of recipes that can be brought to life on your dinner datenight table with a little help of your products.
+Take inspiration from Momofuku — give a fun selection of recipes that can be brought to life on your date-night dinner table with a little help from your products.
 It might work even if you’re not selling anything unique or exotic!

-Single people shouldn’t feel excluded from this feast of life.
-Many people celebrate Valentine’s Day without looking for a perfect gift for their partners.
-Or their relationships are falling apart, so it’s a triggering topic to them.
+Single subscribers shouldn’t feel left out.
+For some people, Valentine’s Day can be a sensitive topic.
 Don’t exclude these groups of subscribers from the celebration and send creative campaigns focused on self-love — or even breakups?

 Here’s another cool breakup-themed campaign example from Our Place.
 So, cheers to non-toxic kitchenware and (hopefully) non-toxic future relationships!